How does VAT work between NI and the EU post Brexit?

 Joanne McKee

-For non-VAT registered customers, Northern Ireland businesses are able to utilise the Union One Stop Shop for EU VAT so sales to all countries in the EU can be accounted for on one HMRC OSS VAT return based on the destination country of the customer.
-No nasty VAT or Duty surprises for customers when they receive their goods from Northern Ireland retailers.
+For sales to non-VAT registered customers, Northern Ireland based businesses are able to utilise the Union One Stop Shop for EU VAT (separate registration) so sales to all countries in the EU can be accounted for on one HMRC OSS VAT return based on the destination country of the customer.
+The net XI - EU sales should also be declared in Boxes 6 & 8 of the business' UK VAT return.
+If this is all in place, their should be no nasty VAT or Duty surprises for customers when they receive their goods from Northern Ireland retailers.
+The most important advice is to, 'take advice'!!